As a parent of a dog with allergies, I understand the struggle of finding hypoallergenic treats and foods that my dog, Ginger, can eat.

 Ingredients: Green Beef Tripe.

-Click here to find Green Tripe Freeze-Dried Dog Treats on Chewy.com
+Click here to find Green Mussels on Chewy

-The PureBites brand has many freeze-dried options, from beef to fish making it easy to find the option that your dog can eat.
+The Stewart brand offers a variety of freeze-dried options, ranging from beef to fish, making it easy to find the perfect choice for your dog.

-Ingredients: Only one ingredient, depending on chosen flavor!
+Ingredients: Only one ingredient, depending on the chosen flavor!

 Ingredients: Rabbit, Rabbit Liver, Rabbit Kidney, Rabbit Heart.